 Direct Subsidized Loans.
 Students with demonstrated financial need, as determined by federal regulations.
-No interest is charged while a student is at least half-time during deferment periods.
+No interest is charged while a student is enrolled at least half-time..

 Direct Unsubsidized Loans.
 Not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.